Macroscopic-ranged proximity effect in graphite: Results and discussion

-The existence of such regions would also explain the temperature dependence of $R_{4p}$ in our devices, which did not show a continuous drop below Tc when compared to pristine samples (see Fig. \ref{fig_pristine}).
-Such result is at odds with the conventional superconducting PE, in which the $4p$ resistance should as $\xi_N$ increases - roughly as $\text{R}_{4p}(\text{T}) \propto \text{R}_0 (1-\alpha \xi_N)$, $\xi_N \propto 1/T$ \cite{DeGennes1964, Kompaniiets2014}.
-Instead, these results suggests that an eventual proximity-induced state in $4p$ should be confined to a fixed fraction of the sample volume, as also inferred from measurements performed at $B \bot c$ and $B//c$.
+The existence of these regions/structures would also explain the behavior of $R_{4p}(T)$ in our devices, which did not show a continuous drop below Tc when compared with pristine samples (see Fig. \ref{fig_pristine}).
+Such a result is at odds with the conventional superconducting PE.
+In it, the $4p$ resistance should change linearly with $\xi_N$, roughly\cite{DeGennes1964, Kompaniiets2014} as $R_{4p}(T) \propto R_0 (1-\kappa \xi_N)$, $\kappa \xi_N \propto 1/T$.
+Instead, our $R(T)$ results suggest that an eventual proximity-induced state seen in $4p$ must be confined to a fixed fraction of the sample volume, as also inferred from measurements performed at $B \bot c$ and $B//c$.
+This hypothesis is further supported by measurements in samples contacted in the 6p-Hall configuration, see fig. \ref{fig_Hall}.
+On them, the resistance drop below $T_c$, observed in the longitudinal resistance, was larger than on other configurations (ranging about 10\% of the total measured signal).
+Meanwhile, a negligible change in the Hall effect was observed in the same temperature range.
+Such results are consistent with the induction of the phenomenon at small, localized puddles on the sample, which usually do not contribute to the material's Hall conductivity.

-The absence of the conventional superconducting PE in our samples is further supported by experiments in asymmetric devices with a single superconducting electrode, in which a $4p$ transition should also be partially observable.
-Instead, measurements in this configuration did not present any anomaly (see Fig. \ref{fig_null_results}).
-These results also attest against experimental artifacts due to the distribution of electrical current in graphite, as the presence of a single superconducting electrode should suffice to prompt changes near at least one of the voltage probes.
+The absence of the \textit{conventional} superconducting PE in our samples is further evidenced by experiments in asymmetric devices with a single superconducting electrode.
+Measurements in this configuration did not present any anomaly (see Fig. \ref{fig_null_results}).
+These results also weight against experimental artifacts due to the distribution of electrical currents.
+Had this been the case here, the presence of a single superconducting electrode should suffice to prompt changes near at least one of the voltage probes, therefore, triggering the same effect seen in $4p$.